-The following is noted on the South Dakota Department of Education's website.
+The following narrative comes from the South Dakota Department of Education's website.

 South Dakota academic content standards serve as expectations for what students should know and be able to do by the end of each grade.
-The review, revision, development, and feedback process involves [sic] stakeholders throughout the state of South Dakota and is an ongoing and critical component to ensure South Dakota students in every classroom receive current and relevant learning experiences.
+The review, revision, development, and feedback process [sic] involves stakeholders throughout the state of South Dakota and is an ongoing and critical component to ensure South Dakota students in every classroom receive current and relevant learning experiences.
 The goal is that all students will graduate college, career, and life ready.